Aidan180804/match-prediction/README.md

 # current performance

-47.4% accuracy, +5.3% from baseline of guessing a home team win every time(42.1%)
+47.4% accuracy, +5.3% from baseline of guessing home team win each fixture(42.1%)